llu13701/cm1_python_test/README.md

 2. Please add your discord bot token to line 30 of Task4.py and line 56 of Task5.py
 3. Please add your OpenAI key to line 7 of Task3.py and line 11 of Task5.py

-Read the documentation for each task in Task1_doc.html, Task2_doc.html and so on..
+Read the documentation (Pydocs) for each task in Task1_doc.html, Task2_doc.html and so on..

 # cm1_python_test
 For candidates interested in working for cm1